imjoy-team/imjoy-rpc/nbextension/README.md

 ### Run Jupyter notebook inside ImJoy

-You can also do the reverse by running a notebook inside ImJoy, to do that, please first create a jupyter notebook with the same code as above.
+You can also do the reverse by running a notebook inside ImJoy, to do that, please first create an empty jupyter notebook.
 Then copy and paste the url into the "+ PLUGINS" dialog, press enter and install the plugin.
 Click the newly installed plugin and you will get a notebook page open in ImJoy.

-Similarily, if you now click the run ImJoy button, you can interact with ImJoy in the notebook.
+Try to copy and paste the itk-vtk-viewer example to a cell and execute it.
+Similarily, if you now click the run ImJoy button in the toolbar, you will get the viewer open insided ImJoy.